|

 The "match centre" is maybe the most advanced example of web contents and it's the real time report of all the games played during the season.
 Data are generated dynamically and are always supported by different media --video, audio, graphics, text.

-The archive of pictures along with the navigation on this site is really great.
 It did make me a little angry though --and if you have a very slow connection, you may have time to get yourself a snack during downloads of the pictures.

 For connecting to the site Inter.it I have set up an useful statistical service where the data processed by me represent an introduction and link to the official website: